biobakery/metawibele/README.md

 * ##### MetaWIBELE-prioritize workflow

-	`$ metawibele_workflow prioritize --input $INPUT --output $OUTPUT`
+	`$ metawibele prioritize --input $INPUT --output $OUTPUT`
-	* In the command replace $INPUT with the path to the folder containing your characterization input files and $OUTPUT with the path to the folder to write output files.
+	* In the command replaces $INPUT with the path to the folder containing your characterization input files and $OUTPUT with the path to the folder to write output files.
 See the section on parallelization options to optimize the workflow run based on your computing resources.
 	* The workflow runs with the default settings for all main tool subtasks.
 These settings will work for most data sets.
-However, if you need to customize your workflow settings for the preprocessing workflow to determine the optimum seeting.
+However, if you need to customize your workflow settings for the preprocessing workflow to determine the optimum setting.
 Then apply these settings by using options for each task.
 You can specify your own configuration file.
 	* For example, `--prioritization-config $myconfig_file` will modify the default settings when running the prioritization tasks.

 * ##### Demo run of MetaWIBELE-prioritize

-	`$ metawibele_workflow prioritize --input $OUTPUT_DIR/characterization/ --output $OUTPUT\_DIR/`
+	`$ metawibele prioritize --input $OUTPUT_DIR/characterization/ --output $OUTPUT\_DIR/`

 * ##### Output files of MetaWIBELE-prioritize
 	**1. unsupervised prioritization**